Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 )

-Claude vs GPT-5 vs Gemini for Coding {#claude-vs-competitors}
+Claude vs Other Coding Models {#claude-vs-competitors}

 Strengths by Provider